fcommand/Linux---azure-CLI/README.md

 # Linux---azure-CLI
-This is a first try to add Azure CMLi in CENTOS for Azure DEVTEST LAB.
+This is a first try to add Azure CLI (or Xplat CLI) in CENTOS for Azure DEVTEST LAB.
 Currently not tested, sorry, be patient.